AriJordan/colorfulKCenter/README.md

 The return value must be:
 `centerIds`, the chosen centers as a numpy array of pairs of ints, where the first int is the color of the center and the second int is the id of the center.

 - To run your algorithm, possibly against other algorithms, you must edit the file **algorithms\\algoInfo.py**.
-The simplest is to just remove an other algorithm there and add your own instead, only changing the `name` (name of your algorithm) and `algo` (your function that you need to import on the top of the file).
+The simplest way is to just remove an other algorithm there and add your own instead, only changing the `name` (name of your algorithm) and `algo` (your function that you need to import on the top of the file).
 If you instead want to choose a new letter representig your algorithm you must also add the letter in **configuration.py** to the `algoLetters` entry.
 - If you would like to add your algorithm to this repository, feel free to create a pull request.
 ## Asking questions
 If you have any questions, remarks or whatever just make a new issue, or comment on an existing issue if it is related.